Implementation Science (IMPLMT SCI)

 • Repeat course for credit?
 No

-IMPLMT SCI 242 Progam Evaluation in Clinical and Public Health Settings (2 Units)
+IMPLMT SCI 242 Program Evaluation to Enhance Implementation and Adaptation (2 Units)

 Prerequisite(s): None